September 24, 2023 – Article from Tribal Business News

 September 2021 – ATS submits application for significant grant subsidies to fund the Alaska Tribal Network

-Alaska Tribal Spectrum (ATS) is a Tribally controlled and managed nonprofit that manages the Tribal 2.5 GHZ spectrum for over 100 members across Alaska.
+Alaska Tribal Spectrum (ATS) is a Tribally member nonprofit that manages the Tribal 2.5 GHZ spectrum for over 100 members across Alaska.
 ATS submitted a grant on September 1, 2021 to the NTIA to establish the Alaska Tribal Network to bring affordable satellite based broadband combined with advanced LTE 4G/5G ORAN last mile infrastructure for every ATS applicant village representing over 13,000 households.
 The ATN will bring considerable benefits for broadband and phone service for true mobility if the grant is awarded.
 ATS has an open invitation to any village to join ATS as a member and participate in the ATN.
 The ATN provides revenue to each member Tribe for the use of the 2.5 GHz spectrum and ensures Tribal choice for everything on the network, as well as many other benefits to all member villages.